 I use canned pumpkin puree for baking for two main reasons: 1).
 Consistency - if I buy the same brand all the time then I am guaranteed to have the same results.
 Homemade pumpkin puree will vary in moisture content depending on how long you cook it; and 2).
 Ease! - it's so much easier to use canned pumpkin and the quality is just as good.

-I highly recommend chilling this cookie dough since it will help with the texture and it will improve the flavour even more.
+I highly recommend chilling this cookie dough since it will help with the texture and it will improve the flavor even more.
 Nonetheless, you can still bake these cookies right away.

 These cookies are best stored at room temperature in an airtight container for up to 1 week.
 They stay nice and soft and chewy!